-With a curriculum corner, question bank, lab area, and a NGSS-devoted page, this is a valuable resource is among the best science websites for K-12—including distance learning!
+With a curriculum corner, question bank, lab area, and a NGSS-devoted page, this is valuable resource is among the best science websites for K-12—including distance learning!

 Search through this great collection of hundreds of categorized ready-to-use handouts, labs, and lectures submitted by physics teachers.
 You’ll find resources on the conservation of energy and momentum, electromagnetism, fluid mechanics, and more!

 The content from this popular site is comedic, clear and includes helpful algebra and calculus reviews.
 That means you can focus on the science content without mathematical misunderstandings.

 This resource is a one-stop-shop for teaching—textbook included!
 You’ll find learning units, videos, interactive simulations, and even a comprehensive Facilitator’s Guide!

 A wealth of resources for physics, math, and chemistry online.

 The Amusement Park Physics Interactive will help students explore how physics laws affect amusement park ride design.
 In this exhibit, they will have a chance to find out by designing their own roller coaster.

 What science websites would you add to the list?
 Come share in our WeAreTeachers HELPLINE group on Facebook.